BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ## [Pages](#pages)

 Pages are the final piece of the puzzle, and each one will implement a specific Template.
-Pages are distinctly separate from Routing, and while I'm not coving Routing in this article it should at least be said that in the same way each Page implements a Template, each Route should implement a Page.
+Pages are distinctly separate from Routing, and while I'm not covering Routing in this article it should at least be said that in the same way each Page implements a Template, each Route should implement a Page.

 Because I'm using React with Next.js, which has page-based routing, I've made a specific delineation in my project structure.
 All Atomic Design Pages live under `/src/components/pages`, and all Routes live under `/src/pages`.
 Excluding the special `_app.js`, there is a 1:1 ratio of component pages to route pages.